anujdeshpande/marvell-iot.github.io/docs/aws-iot/Readme.md

 Marvell's AWS IoT Starter Kit has the following contents:

 * Marvell 88MW302 Development Board
 * USB to mini-USB Cable

 <img src="https://raw.githubusercontent.com/marvell-iot/aws_starter_sdk_wiki_images/master/RD-88MW302-A0-V2%20wo%20shield.jpeg" width=800>

 Marvell's AWS IoT Starter SDK can be used to build and flash firmware on the starter kit.
-Using Marvell's AWS IoT SDK, it is extremely easy to create Internet-of-Things enabled devices communicating with AWS IoT service, in a very short amount of time.
+Using Marvell's EZ Connect Lite SDK, it is extremely easy to create Internet-of-Things enabled devices communicating with AWS IoT service, in a very short amount of time.

 ## Getting Started